AlgyJr/ios_guides/UITableView-Guide.md

-The [`cellForRowAtIndexPath`][cellforrowatindexpath] method has to return an instance of `UITableViewCell` that is configured with the data for the row specified by the indexPath.
+The [`cellForRowAtIndexPath`][cellforrowatindexpath] method has to return an instance of `UITableViewCell` that is configured with the data for the row specified by the `indexPath`.
 In the above code we created a new instance of the Cocoa Touch-provided `UITableViewCell` class for each call to `cellForRowAtIndexPath`.
 Since our table had only a few simple cells you might not have noticed any appreciable performance drop.
 However, in practice, you will almost __never create a new cell object for each row__ due to performance